Jason Day leads PGA as Koepka continues to be a major force

 “It’s only 18 holes right now,” Koepka said.
 “I feel good.
 I feel confident.
 I’m excited for the next three days.
 I think I can definitely play a lot better.
 Just need to tidy a few things up, and we’ll be there come Sunday on the back nine.”

-Tiger Woods ran off three birdies in a four-hole stretch toward the end of his round that offset a few mistakes in his round of 68, a solid start for a 15-time major champion who has played just one tournament in the last six months.
+Tiger Woods ran off three birdies in a four-hole stretch toward the end of his round that offset a few mistakes.
+He opened with a 68, a solid start for a 15-time major champion who has played just one tournament in the last six months.

 Woods put a new putter into play — this one is a little longer, which he says helps him practice longer without straining his surgically repaired back — and it came in handy.
 He made a 30-foot birdie early.
 He was most pleased with a 20-foot par putt on No. 18 as he made the turn.
 And he was thrilled with the weather.